TheGreymanShow/vertical-pod-autoscaler-operator/README.md

 Vertical Pod Autoscaler automatically updates the limits and requests of resources (both CPU and memory) by reviewing the historic resource usages and as well their current.

+### VPA Architecture
+VPA has three importent components.
+1. VPA recommender
+2. VPA admission controller
+3. VPA Updater

+#### VPA Recommender
+TODO
+#### VPA Admission Controller
+TODO
+#### VPA Updater
+TODO

+### VPA - 3 modes
+VPA has three different modes.
+They are
+1. Off - VPA does not change the pod's request and limit.
+Just gives the recommendations for the containers.
+2. Initial - VPA applies the recommendations only during the pod's creation.
+3. Auto - VPA automatically applies the recommendations when the resource usage goes beyond the lowerbound and upperbound.

+### Key Observations

 ## Tech Stack for this Demo
 - RedHat OpenShift Cluster Platform (OCP)